-- 1. A conceptual understanding of such musical properties as sound, rhythm, melody, harmony, texture, and form and opportunities for developing a comprehensive grasp of their interrelationships as they form the cognitive-affective basis for listening, composing, and performing. - 2.
-Repeated opportunities for enacting, in a variety of ways, the roles of listener (analysis), performer (interpretation), composer (creation), and scholar (research). - 3.
-A repertory for study that embraces all cultures and historical periods.
+- A conceptual understanding of such musical properties as sound, rhythm, melody, harmony, texture, and form and opportunities for developing a comprehensive grasp of their interrelationships as they form the cognitive-affective basis for listening, composing, and performing. - Repeated opportunities for enacting, in a variety of ways, the roles of listener (analysis), performer (interpretation), composer (creation), and scholar (research). - A repertory for study that embraces all cultures and historical periods.

-The UMHB Department of Music is accredited by the National Association of Schools of Music and Texas Association of Music Schools.
+The UMHB Department of Music is accredited by the National Association of Schools of Music and a member of the Texas Association of Music Schools.

-- · No music course in which a grade lower than "C" was obtained will count toward fulfillment of a major or minor in Music. - Performance majors must earn a "B" or above in their applied area. - · All music majors and minors should acquire a copy of the Department of Music Handbook which contains specific degree and other special requirements.
+- No music course in which a grade lower than "C" was obtained will count toward fulfillment of a major or minor in Music. - Performance majors must earn a "B" or above in their applied area.